Robert Mortola 1928 - 2020 - Obituary

 As a resident of The Villages in San Jose, Bob enjoyed his friendships with others in the Bocce Club, the Hiking Club, the Italian Club and S.I.R.s.
 He also volunteered weekly at St. Francis of Assisi Parish.
 Two years ago, Bob and Helen moved to Brookdale, San Jose, where they have treasured their time with many new friends.
 Bob especially looked forward to his regular breakfast group as well as many activities and local excursions.

-Due to the Covid pandemic, there will be a private mass and burial with the immediate family.
+Due to the Covid pandemic, there will be a private Mass and burial with the immediate family.
 In lieu of flowers, donations may be made to Hospice of the Valley or Holy Family Catholic Parish in San Jose.
+View the online memorial for Robert Anton Mortola